brunosan/cv/index.md

 ## Work Experience ##
-**Global Adaptation Institute, Washington DC** (2011-2012)
+**Global Adaptation Institute, Washington DC** (2011-present)
  >Director of Science and Technology.

 >Gain is private sector led non-profit focused on resiliance to climate change.
-My main responsability was to develop a global framework, at the country level, to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
+Develop a global framework, at the country level, to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
 Responsible for Data Analysis, Visualization, coordination of the global consultation process, Website implementation, documentation and communication strategy: [index.gain.org](http://gain.index.org)

 **The National Academies on Science, Engineering and Medicine, Washington, D.C.** (2010)